ALL-SIS Committee Annual Reports

 - Sue again collected and wrote the Member News for all three issues.

-- I-Wei wrote Making Academic Law Librarians Statistically Significant: Reviews of Empirical Legal Research Programs for the Fall 2009 issue and continued her column, Survey Roundup.
+- I-Wei wrote Looking Up From the Bottom: Bankruptcy Law and Research and Communicating with Patrons: The Best of the Best for the Fall 2010 issue and continued her column, Survey Roundup.

 Chair & Editor, ALL-SIS Newsletter